The Team at Freeborn Wellness

 Operations Manager & PTA

 Prior to returning to school Andy was a union electrician with over 17 years of experience in the electrical fields.
 He has also been a volunteer Firefighter/EMT.
-He has an extensive understanding of real world working conditions and looks forward to helping our patient return to their full functional capacity and work.
+He has an extensive understanding of real world working conditions and looks forward to helping our patients return to their full functional capacity and work.

 In his free time, he enjoys spending it with his wife and two teenage sons.
 He loves being outdoors, hiking, and playing softball.